aaronhance/SharpTUI/README.md

 2. File -> add -> exsisting project -> add the STUI project(download it if you havn't already)

 3. Add a reference to it.
 Open solution explorer right click references on your console project -> add referance find  SharpTUI under solution.

+INFO: The current release will not work out of the box.